 Have you ever wondered what are those pre-out ports on the back of your AV receiver used for?
 What’s their purpose?
-Why do you need those if you already have
+Why do you need those if you already have speaker terminals?
+Are there any advantages or disadvantages of using pre-outs on your amplifiers/receivers?

 Preamp VS Power Amp VS Integrated Amp VS AV Receiver